Alex Bruce (footballer, born 1984): International career

 Qualifying through his paternal grandmother from Bangor, County Down, Northern Ireland, Bruce was eligible for international football for both Northern Ireland and the Republic of Ireland in addition to England, where he was born and brought up.
 He was called up by the Northern Ireland under-21s, but opted to play for the Republic instead, and made his debut for their under-21 team against Sweden in February 2006.
 He also represented Republic of Ireland B against Scotland B in November 2006.

 On 23 May 2007 he made his full international debut in a friendly match for the Republic of Ireland against Ecuador played at Giants Stadium, New Jersey.
 He captained the Republic of Ireland B team which played Nottingham Forest in a challenge match at Dalymount Park on 9 October 2008.

 In July 2011, Bruce switched his international allegiance to Northern Ireland.
 This was possible under FIFA eligibility rules because Bruce's appearances for the Republic had been in friendly matches.
 He was first called into the Northern Ireland squad in October 2012, for the World Cup qualifier against Portugal, but injury forced his withdrawal.
 He made his Northern Ireland debut against Malta in a friendly on 6 February 2013, becoming the only player to make senior appearances for both FA of Ireland and Irish FA sides since a FIFA intervention to prevent switches between the two associations in 1950.

 Coaching career

 When his father was appointed manager of EFL Championship club West Bromwich Albion in February 2022, Bruce came in as a member of his coaching staff.
 Steve Bruce was sacked eight months later, and his staff left with him.

 On 30 October 2023, Bruce returned to former club Macclesfield as manager.
 On 21 February 2024, the club confirmed that Bruce had left his role as manager in order to take up a role with a club in the Football League.
 Later that day, he was announced as first-team coach of League Two club Salford City.

+On 29 June 2026, Bruce was appointed head coach of League Two club Rotherham United.